webcarrot/jsbcon/README.md

 # @webcarrot/json-bc

-Json like transport format - binary and compression included
+Simple `JSON` like transport format - binary and compression

-## TODO: streaming